Medical Logo Design Explained

 The Best Logos Are Memorable

 Patients remember the colors, shapes, and fonts of your logo more easily than they remember the name of your practice.
 A well-designed logo is as easily recognized in black and white as in color.
-Choose a logo that is easy to remember, so when your patients are searching for you they have that ah-ha moment the second they see your logo.
+Choose a symbol that is easy to remember, so when your patients are searching for you they have that ah-ha moment the second they see it.

 Once you and your design team at The Logo Company develop the perfect healthcare logo for your practice, be sure that it’s used on all of your signs, correspondence, literature, and advertisements.
 This is important because you want customers to make the connection in their mind between your identifiable logo and your practice.
 Then, when they see your logo in an ad, or in something you mail them, they instantly recognize the health care professional they trust.